Xilinx/mlir-aie/programming_examples/basic/passthrough_kernel/README.md

 ### AIE Core Kernel Code

-`passThrough.cc` contains a C++ implementation of scalar and vectorized vector scaling operations designed for AIE cores.
-It consists of three main sections:
+`passThrough.cc` contains a C++ implementation of vectorized memcpy operation designed for AIE cores.
+It consists of two main sections:

-1. **Scalar Scaling:** The `scale()` function performs a scalar scaling operation on input data element by element.

-1. **Vectorized Scaling:** The `scale_vectorized()` function processes multiple data elements simultaneously, taking advantage of AIE vector datapath capabilities.
+1. **Vectorized Copying:** The `passThrough_aie()` function processes multiple data elements simultaneously, taking advantage of AIE vector datapath capabilities to load, copy and store data elements.

 1. **C-style Wrapper Functions:** `passThroughLine()` and `passThroughTile()` are two C-style wrapper functions to call the templated `passThrough_aie()` vectorized memcpy implementation from the AIE design implemented in `aie2.py`.
 The `passThroughLine()` and `passThroughTile()` functions are compiled for `uint8_t`, `int16_t`, or `int32_t` determined by the value the `BIT_WIDTH` variable defines.